1987 Philippine constitutional plebiscite: Background of the new constitution

 The Commission finished the draft charter within four months after it was convened.
-Several issues were heatedly debated during the sessions, including on the form of government to adopt, the abolition of the death penalty, the continued retention of the Clark and Subic American military bases, and the integration of economic policies into the Constitution.
+Several issues were hotly debated during the sessions, including on the form of government to adopt, the abolition of the death penalty, the continued retention of the Clark and Subic American military bases, and the integration of economic policies into the Constitution.
 Brocka walked out of the Commission before its completion (formally resigning on August 28, 1986), and two other delegates dissented from the final draft.
 The ConCom completed their task on October 12, 1986 and presented the draft constitution to President Aquino on October 15, 1986.
 After a period of nationwide information campaign, a plebiscite for its ratification was held on February 2, 1987.
 More than three-fourths of all votes cast were for ratification.
 Thus, it was on February 2, 1987 that the 1987 Constitution took effect.
 On February 11, 1987, President Aquino, other government officials, and the Armed Forces of the Philippines, pledged allegiance to the Constitution.
 Since then, February 2 has been celebrated as Constitution Day, the date of the plebiscite.